Episode 265

 I don't understand.

-How would I even know that this lawyer is from the Public Defender's Office?
+I guess.
+How would I even know that there's lawyers from the public defender's office?

 this is a serious thing.